sailpoint-oss/developer.sailpoint.com/docs/tools/sdk/powershell/V3/Methods/RolesApi.md

 ## delete-bulk-roles

-This API initiates a bulk deletion of one or more Roles.
+This endpoint initiates a bulk deletion of one or more roles.
+When the request is successful, the endpoint returns the bulk delete's task result ID.
+To follow the task, you can use [Get Task Status by ID](https://developer.sailpoint.com/docs/api/beta/get-task-status), which will return the task result's status and information.
+This endpoint can only bulk delete up to a limit of 50 roles per request.

-A token with API, ORG_ADMIN, ROLE_ADMIN, or ROLE_SUBADMIN authority is required to call this API.
-In addition, a token with ROLE_SUBADMIN authority may only call this API if all Roles included in the request are associated to Sources with management workgroups of which the ROLE_SUBADMIN is a member.
+A token with API, ORG_ADMIN, ROLE_ADMIN, or ROLE_SUBADMIN authority is required to call this endpoint.
+In addition, a token with ROLE_SUBADMIN authority can only call this endpoint if all roles included in the request are associated with sources with management workgroups the ROLE_SUBADMIN is a member of.

 ### Parameters
 Param Type | Name | Data Type | Required  | Description